AdobeDocs/commerce-knowledge-base.en/help/best-practices/performance/best-practice-for-number-of-products-in-cart-in-magento.md

 ---
 title: Best practice for number of products in cart in Adobe Commerce
-description: "This article provides best practices for the number of products in a cart in Adobe Commerce.
-The maximum recommended number of products is 100."
+description: This article provides best practices for the number of products in a cart in Adobe Commerce.
+The maximum recommended number of products is 100.
+exl-id: 248c1799-a628-46b3-a6f4-4d44f6a724b8
 ---
 # Best practice for number of products in cart in Adobe Commerce

 This article provides best practices for the number of products in a cart in Adobe Commerce.
 The maximum recommended number of products is 100.